 Local boating clubs take great pride in their historic 19th-century boathouses, which line the Schuylkill River just west of the Philadelphia Museum of Art.
 At night, lights outline one of the city’s loveliest views, aptly named Boathouse Row.

-From a single rower on a peaceful river in the early morn to an exciting regatta with lots of noise, colors and fan fare — rowers of all ages and skill levels flock to the Schuylkill River to practice, compete, learn and last, but not least, enjoy the sport of rowing.
+From a single rower on a peaceful river in the early morning, to an exciting regatta with lots of noise, colors and fanfare, rowers of all ages and skill levels flock to the Schuylkill River to practice, compete, learn and explore the sport of rowing.

 Sandwiched between Kelly Drive and the Schuylkill River, Boathouse Row features a series of historic structures.

 Sandwiched between Kelly Drive and the Schuylkill River, Boathouse Row features a series of historic structures, starting with Fairmount Park’s recreation center, Lloyd Hall, and rowing clubs claiming the next 10 buildings all the way to the Sedgely Club, a private social enclave, which rounds out the Row.